zstadler/maperitive-rulesets/IsraelHiking/README.md

 8. Under "Atlas Content" set name to Hiking In Israel Maperitive and click on "Add Selection" this should result in adding the name to the tree, opening the tree should show the selected zoom levels
 9. Click "Create Atlas"
-10. A window should pop up with progress, make sure to check "ignore download errors", the operation should take about 3 hours (I think, I always run it overnight).
+10. A window should pop up with progress, make sure to check "ignore download errors", the operation should take about 20 Minutes.
 11. Once finished you should be able to find a folder under <MOBAC installation folder>\atlases\Israel Hiking_< Creation Date >\ called "Israel Hiking"
 12. Copy the "Israel Hiking" folder (not the one with the date) to you android device under /sdcard/oruxmaps/mapfiles
 13. Enjoy, open a OSM account and add trails to make this map better :)